leuschel/astd-prob/README.md

 - LibraryASTD.P: the library case study, with global state
 - PortScanAttackASTD_v3.P: a case study from a scientific article about extended ASTDs (needs a data file in with an attack log)

+All these files use the main interpreter which is in the file
+- ASTD_Global_Int.pl